 Estate planning & inheritance tax

-This tax is often regarded as unfair and can be particularly hard to accept due to the nature in which it comes in to play.
+Some people regard inheritance tax as unfair and can be particularly hard to accept due to the nature in which it comes in to play.
 However, inheritance tax is often referred to as a voluntary tax because there are a number of strategies that can be employed to mitigate inheritance tax liability.
-These range from accepted schemes to more contentious strategies, generally depending on the amount of tax potentially saved.
-Inheritance tax is a complex area and for this reason, it is often central to any sound financial plan.
+These range from accepted schemes to more contentious strategies, generally depending on the amount of tax you might be able to save.

 Inheritance tax is most commonly paid on the transfer of an individual’s estate on death but can also be due on some lifetime wealth transfers.
-It is currently charged at a rate of 40% on the value of all worldwide assets, less any reliefs and exemptions, that exceed a ‘de minimis’ allowance (known as the nil rate band).
+The current IHT rate (if being paid on death) is 40% on the value of all worldwide assets, less any reliefs and exemptions, that exceed a ‘de minimis’ allowance (known as the nil rate band).

 A number of simple measures exist which can make a substantial difference to your inheritance tax liability.
-Taking a long term view to inheritance tax planning is essential to ensure you maximise the benefits of the exemptions and reliefs available to you.
+Taking a long term view to inheritance tax planning is will ensure you maximise the benefits of the exemptions and reliefs available.
 Key considerations include:

 - making a will